 The lodge also lights a campfire every evening in front of a projector showing an old silent Balinese movie in black and white.
 On request, marshmallows can be provided for a true camp experience.

 If you are looking to relax, there is also an onsite Auriga Spa with international prices to match, located in three adjacent tents by the main pool area.
+So there’s no need to travel to any of the far flung beaches in Indonesia to relax by the water.

 If your tent pool is not large enough or you are looking for some sun, there is a common elevated pool called the cistern by the restaurants.
 The cistern is made of large steel plates and pays homage to the old water collection systems.